RosenBerry Rooms Logo

 Natural light is crucial for my plant babies to thrive.
 I made it a point to observe how sunlight interacts with my apartment throughout the day.

 Tracking sun exposure and intensity helped me determine which rooms and corners received adequate light for various plants.
 Pay special attention to south-facing windows or skylights, as these usually offer ample sunlight.
+Use a plant care app or light meter app on your phone to quantify light levels accurately.

 Utilizing Balconies, Windowsills, and Vertical Spaces